jcbozonier/STFU/README.markdown

 ## Built using STFU
 Written in C#, for C#.

-## Inspired by Leiningen and Clojure
+## Inspired by Leiningen/Clojure
-The product of a .NET developer crossing community lines to innovate.
+The product of an Alt.NET programmer crossing community lines to innovate.

+## Tell Visual Studio to STFU
+STFU is has been built by combining STFU and VIM via command line.
+Building C# via the command line has never been this easy.
+Tell Visual Studio to STFU, it's time to code.